malladinesh/TMD_API_Examples/README.md

 Includes noteboooks demonstrating:
 # Congress API demo
+A demo on using the ProPublica Congress API

 # NYTimes API demo
 A notebook for looking at comments of the NY Times website.
 Credit: Nick Diakopoulos

 # twitter_createtime
 A notebook for looking at the sequence of created_at timestamps of twitter followers.
 Credit: Johan Ugander

+# Scrapy
+A notebook for crawling the Web using Scrapy